 Are there any possible side effects?

 With Botulinum Toxin Type A you may get bruising at the site of the injections.
 Some people get a headache for a few hours afterwards; in rare cases you can get a drooping eye but no-one has ever had that that I have injected.
 Some people can get flu-like symptoms which last up to 1 week but no-one who I have injected has suffered that either.
 A very small percentage of the population do not achieve any change and the treatment simply does not work for them, we can’t predict who these people will be prior to treatment.
 We will not inject anyone who is breast feeding or pregnant.
 There are some medical conditions where you shouldn’t have treatment also but that can be discussed with your injector.
-With fillers, most are hyaluronic acids that are naturally occurring in the body, so the only side effects you are likely to experience are possible bruising and swelling in the area.
+With fillers, most are hyaluronic acids that are naturally occurring in the body, so the only side affects you are likely to experience are possible bruising and swelling in the area.
 Some clients of mine bruise at one treatment and at another have not the slightest dot of a bruise.

 Will my face look ‘frozen’?

 The frozen idea, I think comes from having an over-injection of fillers, more than Dysport® or Botox® injections.
 At 2 weeks, if you have Dysport® or Botox®, injected into your forehead, for example, you won’t move in that area, but it gradually wears off and you begin to move about 2 weeks after that.
-No one seems to notice, much like if a man shaves off his beard, people notice he looks different but not quite what has happened…. with injectables, if they are done correctly, you just look fresher and relaxed, you might say you’ve changed your eye shadow, or you’re sleeping better and people will generally believe you.
+No one seems to notice, much like if a man shaves off his beard, people notice he looks different but not quite what has happened…. with injectables, if they are done correctly, you just look fresher and relaxed, you might say you’ve changed your eye shadow, or you’re sleeping better, and people will generally believe you.

 How often will I need to have my treatment topped up?

 With Botulinum Toxin Type A you need a top up about every 3 to 3.5 months initially, but after regular treatments you can push it out longer and longer to about every 6 months.
 With fillers you need treatments about every 3 months until you are at what I call a baseline.
 Then you just have to top up about every 6 months.
 Fillers last anything from 6 months to 2 years depending on the filler, but it settles into your face.
-Until you build it up to a ‘baseline’, you do need top-ups; however the pace you do it is completely up to you.
-Some people will have a lot to start with and then won’t need anymore for quite a long time.
-Others will build into it and pace it having small amounts until they achieve the overall look they want.
+Until you build it up to a ‘baseline’, you do need top-ups; however, the pace you do it is completely up to you.
+Some people will have a lot to start with and then won’t need any more for quite a long time.
+Others will build into it and pace it is having small amounts until they achieve the overall look they want.
 A lot of people will only have them about 6-monthly to a year.

 Are there any benefits to starting treatments while you’re young and don’t have many wrinkles?

 Some people may need to start earlier than others, in about your mid 30s most people definitely benefit from a refreshing enhancement.
 But it’s entirely up to the individual.
-I would recommend starting before the age of 40 then you have more options but older people can also benefit a lot from treatments.
-Many people are starting in their 20s these days but I personally don’t think this is a necessity, it’s just personal choice.
+I would recommend starting before the age of 40 then you have more options, but older people can also benefit a lot from treatments.
+Many people are starting in their 20s these days, but I personally don’t think this is a necessity, it’s just personal choice.